mtholder/git-intro-swc-ks/Readme.md

   $ git add swc.html
   $ git commit -m "very simple html" -a

-Create a branch to make this look nicer
+One developer makes a branch to make this look nicer, one developer wants to add more links and another want to make the table terser:

   $ git branch cosmetics
+  $ git branch more-links
+  $ git branch terser

+Note that running gitk just shows that there are now 4 branch names for the current commit.

+The first developer then runs:

   $ git checkout cosmetics

 Adding a